LucDuponcheelAtGitHub/PSBP/README.md

 We did not change the definition of our programs, we only materialized them in another way!

-# `TasksProgram`
+# `TasksSpawningProgram`

 There is a bit more work to be done for asynchrounous computation based implementations.
 They spawn tasks.
+For notational convenience we define an `instance : Monad Task`.

 ```lean
 instance : Monad Task where